-If you have big construction jobs to do, or lots of plywood to cut, you might consider a worm-drive saw for more power and faster cutting.
-With the motor mounted behind the blade, worm-drive and hypoid circular saws use oiled gears that make them more powerful than sidewinders.
-Worm-drive saws need regular oil changes, but the newer hypoid saws have permanent oil, with no changes ever needed.
+If you have big construction jobs to do, or lots of plywood to cut, you might consider an in-line circular saw -- worm-drive or hypoid -- for more power and faster cutting.
+With the motor mounted behind the blade, worm-drive and hypoid circular saws are driven by oiled gears deliver more power than a sidewinder's side-mounted motor.
+Worm-drive saws need regular oil changes, but the newer hypoid saws have sealed gearboxes, with no oil changes needed.

 Worm-drive and hypoid saws are heavier than sidewinders, so they're more tiring to use.
 However, the longer reach these saws provide is useful for cutting plywood and other sheet stock, as well as when reaching down to the floor or up overhead.
 This Old House notes that since the handle is further from the blade, you get a little more margin of safety from kickback.
 Also, most worm-drive saws come with convenient rafter hooks for hanging.

 In tests of in-line saws at the Journal of Light Construction, the DeWalt DWS535 (Est. $180) leads the pack.
 This 7.25-inch, 15-amp worm-drive saw is lighter than most in-line saws at 13.8 pounds -- although that's still considerably heavier than a sidewinder.
 It has a bevel capacity of 53 degrees, with detents at 22.5 and 45 degrees, and a sturdy cast-magnesium foot plate that owners describe as very sturdy.
 Reviewer Tim Uhler calls the blade guard "exceptional," saying it never snagged even on the trickiest of compound cuts.
 He also really likes the saw's clearly marked bevel and depth guides and its reinforced cord, which resists damage from being jerked.